-I am a professional photographer operating in Hoveton and Wroxham.
-A bridge that spans the meandering River Bure links Hoveton to Wroxham by.
+A bridge that spans the meandering River Bure in Norfolk, links Hoveton to Wroxham.
 Most of the area is actually in Hoveton although locally the villages are collectively referred to as Wroxham.
 Even Roys of Wroxham a well-known shopping complex that dominates the villages is situated in Hoveton.

-Wroxham is the capital of the Broads.
+Wroxham is the capital of the Broads, protected wetlands in Norfolk and Suffolk that are world famous.
 There are several shops, pubs and restaurants in the villages mainly catering for the tourist industry.
-There is also has a Tourist Information Centre operated by The Broads Authority.
-The village is the start / end of the 9 mile Bure Valley Railway to Aylsham.
+The Broads Authority also operates a Tourist Information Centre in the summer months.
+The village is the start / end of the 9 mile Bure Valley Railway to charming Aylsham.

 A boating holiday is great way to see the Broads.
 From Wroxham you can hire a self drive cruiser for a week, a few days or even a few hours.
 At Broads Tours you can either hire a day boat or sit back and enjoy one of their circular boat trips passing some lovely thatched river properties and then journey onto the Broads.